No booking fees on the app

 Derby to Birmingham New Street train timetable

-From Derby to Birmingham New Street, take the fastest train in 33m, typically 37m.
-Daily, 21 trains depart from Derby, with the first at 09:31 and the last at 22:31.
-Check real-time updates for train times, delays, and cancellations.
-TrainPal saves you time, effort, and money.
+The journey from Derby to Birmingham New Street on the fastest train in 32m, usually 42m.
+Each day, 57 trains leave from Derby, starting at 06:10 and ending at 22:50.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with TrainPal.

 | Departs | Arrives | Operator | ||